Find Grad Schools

 20 Yearly Graduations

 The 6th most popular school in the country for biological science majors who are seeking their master's degree is University of Virginia - Main Campus.
 Each year, around 25,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $16,547 per year, while in-state graduate students, on average, pay $17,674 per year.
-For the 2020-2021 academic year, 20 master's degrees were handed out to biological science majors at University of Virginia.
-Around 20% of these students were from an underrepresented racial-ethnic group, and 60% were women.
+The average in-state tuition for full-time undergraduates is $18,059 per year, while in-state graduate students, on average, pay $18,382 per year.
+During the most recent year for which we have data, 20 people received their master's degree in biological science from University of Virginia.
+About 56% of this group were women, and 41% were students from an underrepresented racial-ethnic group.

 19 Yearly Graduations

 The 7th most popular school in the country for biological science majors who are seeking their master's degree is Colorado State University - Fort Collins.
 Each year, around 32,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,709 per year, while in-state graduate students, on average, pay $10,834 per year.
-During the 2020-2021 academic year, 19 people received their master's degree in biological science from Colorado State.
-About 47% of this group were women, and 21% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $9,903 per year, while in-state graduate students, on average, pay $10,834 per year.
+During the most recent year for which we have data, 19 people received their master's degree in biological science from Colorado State.
+About 65% of this group were women, and 24% were students from an underrepresented racial-ethnic group.

 #8